 Eating soft or liquid foods can help prevent damage to wounds.
 Some examples include:

 - mashed banana

-For the first few days after surgery, avoid foods that need chewing, such as sticky candy or chewing gum as these may get stuck and can cause pain and damage to the healing wounds.
-Also avoid hard, crunchy food, such as chips, pretzels, nuts, and seeds, as well as hot or spicy foods.
+For the first few days after surgery, avoid foods that need chewing, such as sticky candy or chewing gum.
+These may get stuck and can cause pain and damage to the healing wounds.
+Also avoid hard, crunchy food — such as chips, pretzels, nuts, and seeds — as well as hot or spicy foods.

 If one or two wisdom teeth have been removed from the same side of the mouth, it may be possible to chew on the opposite side of the mouth after 24 hours.

-If a tooth only comes part way through the gum, it is easy for food to get trapped between the tooth and gum.
-It can also be more difficult to keep these teeth clean, which can lead to infection or tooth decay.
+If a tooth only comes partway through the gum, food may easily become trapped between the tooth and gum.
+A person may also have more difficulty keeping these teeth clean, which can lead to infection or tooth decay.

-Visiting the dentist regularly as an adolescent and in early adulthood means that the dentist can keep an eye on how the wisdom teeth are developing and should be able to identify whether there will be any problems.
+If a person visits the dentist regularly as an adolescent and in early adulthood, the dentist can keep an eye on how the wisdom teeth are developing and should be able to identify whether there will be any problems.